-If you are going for a milk based drink like latte now fill a milk jug around half full with cold milk.
-Turn the steam wand on and place wand over drip tray.
+If you are going for a milk-based drink like a latte now fill a milk jug around half full with cold milk.
+Turn the steam wand on and place the wand over the drip tray.
 It will likely eject some water as the steam starts to come out.
 Now place the steam wand in milk (watch the video below for more detailed instructions) and steam and heat the milk.
 The ideal temperature you should be aiming for is 155-165 F.

-Most entry level machines are single boilers which mean they cannot steam milk and pull a shot at the same time.
+Most entry-level machines are single boilers which means they cannot steam milk and pull a shot at the same time.
 If yours can, then steam the milk while the shot is being pulled.

 Step Seven – Pull Shot

-For those using espresso recipe: Also pour out hot water and tare cup(s) on scales before positioning on a drip tray.
+For those using an espresso recipe: Also pour out hot water and tare cup(s) on scales before positioning them on a drip tray.
 Now get a timer ready.
 You can either use your phone or most coffee scales have inbuilt timers.
 Press the timer and the double shot button simultaneously.
-Now watch the timer and stop the extraction by repushing the double shot button after 24s.
-Reweigh cup(s) with coffee on scales to see how close to the desired 32g yield you are.
-Don’t be too discouraged if you are out a wee bit out, it takes time to get this right and often still actually tastes really nice.
+Now watch the timer and stop the extraction by pushing the double shot button after 24s.
+Reweigh cup(s) with coffee on scales to see how close to your desired 32g yield.
+Don’t be too discouraged if you are out a wee bit, it takes time to get this right, and it often still actually tastes really nice.

 Step Eight – Pour Milk

 Now pour the milk into your coffee cup with the shot of coffee in it.
 Obviously, the more milk the more diluted the shot so you can experiment with how much milk you add depending on how you like your coffee.
 Try to start pouring from about 5cm above the cup and then gradually bring the milk pitcher closer to the cup.
 As you develop in this you can go on to get into the fun and frustrating skill of latte art.

 Step Nine – Clean the Espresso Machine